Workspace

 // Create a workspace

-const workspace = await ws.create({
+const workspace = await client.workspaces.create({

 name: 'my-sandbox',